-The Silver Reef Property covers an area of over 23,000 hectares approximately 85 kilometers north of Hazelton, BC and to the east of the Golden Triangle.
+The Silver Reef Property covers an area of over 23,000 ha approximately 85 km north of Hazelton, BC and to the east of the Golden Triangle.

 Silver Reef is a new discovery where limited exploration was carried out prior to the Company's 2020 exploration program.
-The exploration target at Silver Reef is similar to the Coeur d'Alene district in Idaho, and more locally the historic and high-grade Silver Standard Mine located approximately 80 kilometers to the south.
+The exploration target at Silver Reef is similar to the Coeur d'Alene district in Idaho, and more locally the historic and high-grade Silver Standard Mine located approximately 80 km to the south.
 At Silver Reef, sulphide mineralization with quartz/carbonate veins and stockwork are associated with a regional shear zone that cuts through the alteration halo of a large granitic intrusive.
-At the time the Company optioned Silver Reef in

-June of 2020, a total of 51 rock grab samples had been collected on the property with the highest-grade grab sample yielding 1,892 grams per tonne silver, 2.01 grams per tonne gold, 4.46% lead, and 2.7% zinc from a massive sulphide vein subcrop.
-Grab samples are collected as niche samples of rock material of specific style or character of interest and are not necessarily representative of the mineralization hosted on the property.
+At the time the Company optioned Silver Reef in June of 2020, a total of 51 rock grab samples had been collected on the property with the highest-grade grab sample yielding 1,892 g/t Ag, 2.01 g/t Au, 4.46% Pb, and 2.7% Zn from a massive sulphide vein subcrop.
+Grab samples are collected as niche samples of rock material of specific style or character of interest and are not necessarily representative of the mineralization hosted on the Property.

 The Company completed the 2020 Silver Reef exploration program in September, which consisted of airborne geophysics, a two-phase drill program and prospecting and mapping.
-The Silver Reef Phase One exploration drill program, consisted of 10 holes totaling 1,315 meters.
+The Silver Reef Phase One exploration drill program, consisted of 10 holes totaling 1,315 m.
 Eight of the drill holes targeted the Main Zone, with the remaining two holes targeting the Northwest Zone.
 Both zones host silver/gold/lead/zinc mineralization within and on the margins of graphitic shears that are proximal to an altered felsic dyke.

-The Phase Two exploration drill program consisted of four holes totaling 374 meters.
+The Phase Two exploration drill program consisted of four holes totaling 374 m.
 Two of the drill holes targeted the Main Zone, with the other two holes targeting the Northwest Zone.

-Drilling demonstrated that the Main Zone and Northwest Zone structures are well defined with mineralization typical of silver deposits within the silver belt that runs from Idaho through British Columbia into Yukon.
+Drilling demonstrated that the Main Zone and Northwest Zone structures are well defined with mineralization typical of silver deposits within the silver belt that runs from Idaho through BC into Yukon.
 Select drill results include:

-- Hole SR-004 (Main Zone) intersected 1.18 g/t gold, 521.0 g/t silver, 0.71% lead and 2.17% zinc over 0.5 meters within a 1.3 meter interval grading 0.93 g/t gold, 245.25 g/t silver, 0.33% lead and 0.98% zinc; and - Hole SR-011 (Northwest Zone) intersected 0.55 g/t gold, 410.69 g/t silver, 2.38% lead and 3.18% zinc over 1.68 meters within a 7.49 meter interval grading 0.24 g/t gold, 188.5 g/t silver, 0.99% lead and 1.51% zinc.
+- Hole SR-004 (Main Zone) intersected 1.18 g/t Au, 521.0 g/t Ag, 0.71% Pb and 2.17% Zn over 0.5 m within a 1.3 minterval grading 0.93 g/t Au, 245.25 g/t Ag, 0.33% Pb and 0.98% Zn; and - Hole SR-011 (Northwest Zone) intersected 0.55 g/t Au, 410.69 g/t Ag, 2.38% Pb and 3.18% zn over 1.68 m within a 7.49 m interval grading 0.24 g/t Au, 188.5 g/t Ag, 0.99% Pb and 1.51% Zn.

 Prospecting has shown that the Main Zone is now at least four kilometers long, and that the Northwest Zone is a separate, parallel trend that is at least two kilometers long.
-In addition, prospecting also identified several other showings between these two primary trends suggesting the property hosts a stacked system of multiple zones.
-This more than doubles the known strike extent of the mineralization, which remains open in all directions.
+In addition, prospecting also identified several other showings between these two primary trends, which suggest the Property hosts a stacked system of multiple zones.
+These prospecting results more than double the known strike extent of the mineralization, which remains open in all directions.